What is ATF Oil? Types of Transmission Fluid & When to Change It

 | Seal Conditioning | Keeps rubber seals and gaskets flexible. | Prevents leaks and maintains pressure. |

-Without proper ATF, your transmission can suffer from slipping gears, delayed shifts, or complete failure—leading to expensive repairs.
+Without proper ATF transmission oil, your transmission can suffer from slipping gears, delayed shifts, or complete failure—leading to expensive repairs.

 Types of Transmission Fluid (In-Depth Comparison)

-Not all transmission fluids are the same.
-Different transmissions require specific formulations.
+Type of transmission fluid not all transmission fluids are the same.
+Different automatic transmission fluid types require specific formulations.
 Below is a detailed breakdown of the most common types:

 1. Dexron/Mercon (Conventional ATF)